alex-dubrouski/java-test/README.md

 ...
 Iteration  10: 394.420 us/op
 ```
-Profiling with perfasm shows that after recompilation (there is switch to a new code version at around iteration 7 of warmup) new code started loading quite a few fields from memory directly.
+Profiling with perfasm shows that after recompilation (there is switch to a new code version at around iteration 7 of warmup) new code started loading quite a few absolute data moves prepending field loads.
 I.e.
 ```
 Before
   1.08%  │  ││  0x00007fd8500eb61c:   mov    0x1c(%r11),%ecx          ;*getfield limit {reexecute=0 rethrow=0 return_oop=0}